1nnovat1on/Unity_OpenAI_API_GPT_Manager/README.md

 For more detailed usage instructions and examples, please refer to the example scenes included in the repository.

-By using the Unity-OpenAI-API-Manager, you can harness the potential of OpenAI's powerful language models to create unique and engaging experiences in your Unity projects.
+By using the Unity_OpenAI_API_GPT_Manager, you can harness the potential of OpenAI's powerful language models to create unique and engaging experiences in your Unity projects.
 Whether you're building a chatbot, a narrative-driven game, or an interactive AI companion, this script is designed to help you bring your ideas to life with ease.